LogtalkDotOrg/logtalk3/manuals/_sources/userman/inheritance.rst.txt

 (:term:`scope directives <predicate scope directive>`).
 These can be contained in objects, protocols, or categories.
-Logtalk supports single and multi-inheritance of protocols: an object or a category may implement several protocols and a protocol may extend several protocols.
+Logtalk supports single and multi-inheritance of protocols: an object or a category may implement several protocols, and a protocol may extend several protocols.

 .. _inheritance_protocol_prototype: